psychopy/psychopy/docs/source/builder/components/camera.rst

 For a demo in builder mode, after unpacking the demos, click on Demos > Feature Demos > camera.
 For a demo in coder mode, click on Demos > hardware > camera.py

-**Note: Since camera is still on beta status, do keep an eye out on bug fixes.**
+**Note: Since camera is still in beta status, do keep an eye out on bug fixes.**

 Parameters
 ~~~~~~~~~~~~